betaflight/betaflight/docs/Spektrum bind.md

 Spektrum bind with hardware bind plug support.

-The Spektrum bind code is actually enabled for the NAZE, NAZE32PRO, CJMCU, EUSTM32F103RC, SPARKY, CC3D, ALIENFLIGHTF1, ALIENFLIGHTF3 targets.
+The Spektrum bind code is enabled for most targets, some boards may not work due to SBus inverters.
+If you need Spektrum bind code ensure the board you are using specifically provides bind support.

 ## Configure the bind code